HoneyKat11/Ambassador-Database-Application/README.md

    - Academic Year

 ## Pending Changes
-- Ambassador table needs "graduation year" integer attribute
+- [x] Ambassador table needs "graduation year" integer attribute
-   - Diagrams need to be updated with this information

 ## Inserts
 - Insert new ambassador
 - Insert new event
 - Insert new position given an event
+- Insert new record for ambassador participating in an event

 ## Updates
 - Update total hours for a position given an event
 - Update hour modifier given an ambassador and position
+- For a given ambassador:
+    - Update name
+    - Update major
+    - Update ambassador status
+    - Update graduation year
+- For a given position:
+    - Update scheduled hours
+- For a given participated record:
+    - Update hour modifier

 ## Deletes
 - Delete an ambassador
-- Delete an event
+- Delete an event and associated positions

 ## Queries
+- For all ambassadors:
     - All ambassadors graduating a given year
+    - All ambassadors of a given major
+- Given a specific ambassador:
+    - An ambassador's information (UIN, major, graduation year, ambassador status)
+    - An ambassador's hour count for a given year
+    - An ambassador's cumulative record of positions/events
+- Given a specific event:
-- All ambassadors helping at a specific event
+    - List of ambassadors and their respective positions at the event
-- All ambassadors helping in a certain positon (during a specific event)
+    - List of ambassadors in a given position at the event